mklinik/lotro-fov/README.md

 1. Optional: Once you have found your favourite FOV value, you can bind it directly to the hotkey Ctrl-Home.
 Tab out to Cheat Engine and note the value currently being displayed in "FOV Base Pointer".
-Then right-click the "FOV Base Pointer" entry in Cheat Table and select "Set/Change Hotkeys".
+Then right-click the "FOV Base Pointer" entry in Cheat Engine and select "Set/Change Hotkeys".
 Enter the value as shown in the the screenshot below.
 Save the cheat table, and next time you run the game you can use this key to directly set the FOV to your preferred value.